ropensci/rAltmetric/README.md

-Questions, comments, features requests and issues should go [here](https://github.com/ropensci/rAltmetric/issues/)
+Questions, comments, features requests and issues should go [here](https://github.com/ropensci/rAltmetric/issues/).
+The package is early in development so bug reports are most welcome.